 ANHD's Real Affordability Index will allow community leaders to advocate for the production of the types of units most needed in their communities.
-For instance, a community that needs larger family units would be able to point out that a development that consisted of a smaller number of three-bedroom units has a higher Real Affordability Index score than a development of a greater number of studio apartments, or a community that needs very low-income housing would be able to point out that a smaller number of very-low income units has a higher Real Affordability Index score than a greater number of three best housing would be able to point out that a smaller number of very-low income units.
+For instance, a community that needs larger family units would be able to point out that a development that consisted of a smaller number of three-bedroom units has a higher Real Affordability Index score than a development of a greater number of studio apartments, or a community that needs very low-income housing would be able to point out that a smaller number of very-low income units has a higher Real Affordability Index score than a greater number of middle-income units.
 This lets advocates, developers, and City officials shape the best housing policy for the City and its communities, instead of solely focusing on maximizing the units produced.
 Indeed, it is precisely these types of conversations that ANHD hopes to facilitate with candidates and the community during the next mayoral election.